 We try to provide a broad spectrum of volunteering activities – some for those who like manual labour and some for those who would like to engage with different age groups.

-With the appointment of Lewis Bebb as the new Welfare & Campaigns Officer, the SU are hopeful we can also engage the local community in some of our campaigns this year including HeforShe, Movember and the Royal British Legion’s annual Poppy appeal.
+With the appointment of Zachery Missen as the new Welfare and Campaigns Officer, the SU are hopeful we can also engage the local community in some of our campaigns this year including Movember and the Royal British Legion’s annual Poppy Appeal.